QuantEcon/lecture-python-intro/lectures/inequality.md

 data_usa = data['USA']  # pd.Series of US data
 ```

-Let us zoom on the US data so we can more clearly observe trends.
+Let us take a look at the data for the US.

 ```{code-cell} ipython3
 ---